Particular/docs.particular.net/Content/ServiceMatrix/getting-started-sagasfullduplex-2.0.md

 Sagas allow NServiceBus to manage long running processes and to persist data between messages.
 ServiceMatrix supports the saga pattern.
 It recognizes the need for a saga in the request-response implementation and efficiently generates the code to make it work.

 #Next Steps
 * Code Customization: The code generated by ServiceMatrix is meant to be customized.
-Review how the messages, endpoints, components, and sagas can be extended in [this article](customizing-extending "Extending and Customizing ServiceMatrix Code").
+Review how the messages, endpoints, components, and sagas can be modified in [this article](customizing-extending "Using the ServiceMatrix Code").

 * Sagas for Event Correlation: This example reviews saga support in a request response scenario.
 The next article continues to expand the system and introduces how to use sagas to manage processes across service boundaries by correlating events.